 So much has gone wrong for the Red Sox this season that betting people are left wondering how the Sox season would have looked if they could have stayed healthy.
 While the sports fans in Boston are starting to turn towards NFL betting and NCAA football betting, Red Sox Nation is caught up in a battle for the AL East pennant or the AL Wild Card berth with the same two teams; the New York Yankees and Tampa Bay Rays.

 The Red Sox are five and a half games out of the AL East lead and out of the AL Wild Card spot, chasing the Yankees and Rays for both.
-At this point, it looks like the Yankees and the Rays have the AL East and AL Wild Card tied up.
-Whoever does not win the ..click here to read more
+At this point, it looks ..click here to read more

 AL East, baseball odds, Boston Red Sox, Brett Cecil, Jon Lester, Toronto Blue Jays